indmdev/Free-Telegram-Store-Bot/README.md

 A Telegram bot for selling digital products (software license keys and downloadable files).
 Customers browse a catalog, top up an internal wallet with crypto or a card, and spend that balance on products.
-License keys are delivered automatically from inventory; file products are delivered as download links.
+License keys are automatically delivered from inventory; file products are delivered via download links.
 A full in-Telegram admin panel handles products, categories, stock, orders, disputes, users, broadcasts, and store settings.

 Built with **Python**, **python-telegram-bot v20** (async), and **SQLAlchemy** (SQLite by default).